-Small-To-Mid-Sized Retailers (SMRs) are often left on the sidelines when it comes to watching the technology that is made available to the “big boys” of retailing.
-Solutions range from high performance Point-of-Sale systems, mobile devices, sophisticated software tools, self-service kiosks and digital signage… all valuable tools when it comes to providing a higher level of customer service, managing inventory, or simply to ensure that the business is managed efficiently.
-But doesn’t the smaller retailer face the same challenges?
-Don’t they need to run their business efficiently and provide a high level of customer service?
-Of course they do.
-But often times these new technologies come with a price tag that is simply out of reach for the SMR, and usually requires technical resources or infrastructure that just aren’t available, affordable, or practical for the SMR.
+Small business retailers are often left on the sidelines when it comes to watching the technology that is made available to the “big boys” of retailing.
+Solutions used in retail stores include high-performance Point-of-Sale systems, mobile devices, sophisticated software tools, self-service kiosks, and digital signage.
+These are all valuable tools when it comes to providing a higher level of customer service, managing inventory, or simply to ensure that the business is managed efficiently.
+It’s no secret smaller retailers face the same challenges.
+They need to run their business efficiently and provide a high level of customer service.
+But oftentimes these new technologies come with a price tag that is simply out of reach for small businesses, and usually requires technical resources or infrastructure that just aren’t available, affordable, or practical.

 Developing an application to conduct audits to randomly check product price labeling, could be done in a matter of minutes… by anyone.

-The Small-to-Mid-sized Retailer now has affordable options for technology in both “back-room” and “store-floor” applications that will improve their business… and their bottom line.
+The small business retailer now has affordable options for technology in both “back-room” and “store-floor” applications that will improve their business and ultimately their bottom line.
 The number of locations and size of the store shouldn’t be a barrier that results in being left on the technology sideline.